We tend to trust what goes on in our brains. After all, if you can’t trust your own brain, what can you trust?

 1. All-or-Nothing Thinking / Polarized Thinking

 This sneaky distortion takes one instance or example and generalizes it to an overall pattern.
 For example, a student may receive a C on one test and conclude that she is stupid and a failure.
-Overgeneralizing can lead to overly negative thoughts about oneself and one’s environment based on only one or two experiences.
+Overgeneralizing can lead to overly negative thoughts about yourself and your environment based on only one or two experiences.

 3. Mental Filter